NateDhaliwal/natedhaliwal.github.io/blog/_drafts/My-Raspberry-Pi-as-a-VSCode-Tunnel.md

 #### VSCode Tunnel
 This was my preferred and final choice.
 Essentially, it opens a tunnel from my Pi to https://vscode.dev, the online (and minimal) version of VSCode (with no extensions, terminal, etc).
 However, with the tunnel, I can access my Pi's filesystem, have terminal access to my Pi, and install extensions of my choice.

-To make it run 24/7, I added this to `systemd` as a service, to run in the background.
-With the help of ChatGPT, I created a Telegram bot (my first, and probably my last) to send me updates of my Pi starts overheating (to err on the side of caution, I set it to remind me if it goes past 50°C.

 #### Remote Host
 Remote host works a bit differently.
 From my understanding, it basically hosts a whole VSCode environment onto localhost/host IP.
 I didn't choose this because I didn't want a HTTP IP address to be the URL.

 ## Final choice
 So, I eventually went with a tunnel.
+It's easier to go to henwebiste URL than it is to key in an IP address.
+At least, for me.

+To make it run 24/7, I added this to `systemd` as a service, to run in the background.
+With the help of ChatGPT, I created a Telegram bot (my first, and probably my last) to send me updates of my Pi starts overheating (to err on the side of caution, I set it to remind me if it goes past 50°C.